ander882/Pokemon/README.md

-# tcg Pokemon
+# TCG Pokemon

 We play Pauper here in the house.
 Try to keep away from a pay to win...
-ie, Daddy would loose...
+ie, Daddy would probably loose...